MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/data-entities/data-entities-master-plan.md

 # required metadata

 title: Data entities - Master planning
-description: This article provides a list of the data entities that are available for the Master planning functionality in Microsoft Dynamics AX.
+description: This article provides a list of the data entities that are available for the Master planning functionality in Microsoft Dynamics 365 for Operations.
 author: kfend
 manager: AnnBe
 ms.date: 2016-06-29 14 - 19 - 34